SunnyChingSun/recipe-health-analysis/README.md

   frameborder="0"
 ></iframe>

+#### Line Plot: Health Labels Nutritional Trends
+Here is a line plot showing the average `healthy_index` over time for different label categories.
+Most health-labeled groups remained **below the overall average** in healthy index, particularly `gluten_free` and `free_of_something`.
+Surprisingly, some health-labeled recipes are **not significantly healthier** than unlabeled ones, especially in recent years.
+This reinforces concerns about the **accuracy of health labels**.

+<iframe
+  src="assets/healthy_index_trend_by_year.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+#### Scatter Plot: Healthy Index vs Ratings Relationship
 This scatter plot explores the relationship between `healthy_index` and `average_rating`.
-A slight negative correlation suggests healthier recipes may receive marginally lower ratings.
+There is **no strong correlation** between nutritional health and user ratings.
+The trendline is nearly flat, and both healthy-labeled and unlabeled recipes are spread across the entire rating range.
+This suggests users do not consistently reward healthier recipes with higher ratings.

 <iframe
   src="assets/healthy_index_vs_rating_scatter.html"